qwaneu/qwaneu.github.io/_posts/2020-10-26-under-pressure.md

 further fades.
 Having a set of enabling constraints like a goal, a target date, and limits on work hours can help a team to feel that urge again.

+Let's conclude with a quote from the [Time Off](https://maxfrenzel.com/time-off) book by John Fitch & Max Frenzel, where the authors quote Stephan Aarstol, CEO of a successful business, where during summer time everyone has 5 hour workdays:

+> The shorter work time requires focus and clarity.
+You have to develop what
+> Aarstol calls a "production mindset," asking yourself what's essential and
+> putting better processes in place.
+He believes most people don't spend enough
+> of their work time thinking about how to work, instead of just working: "A
+> five-hour workday offers baked-in time management by forcing workers to
+> prioritize high-value activities."
+By creating artificial time constraints,
+> you actually help unlock productivity enhancements because it forces you to
+> reevaluate the way in which you do things.

 ## References

 The concept of Governing vs Enabling Constraints originates from [Alicia Juarrero](https://mitpress.mit.edu/contributors/alicia-juarrero) and has been elaborated in the [Cynefin sensemaking framework](https://en.wikipedia.org/wiki/Cynefin_framework).
 To learn more, you can read: